lachlandeer/2024-02-tsh-onboarding/content/installation/index.md

 date = "2024-02-04"
 +++

 Please install the following software prior to the beginning of the onboarding.
-Installation instructions can be found following the the links
+Installation instructions can be found following the the links:

 * [VS Code](https://code.visualstudio.com/download)
 * [Git](https://github.com/git-guides/install-git)